mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 # [AC Power Flow](@id ACPowerFlowManual)
-To conduct an AC power flow analysis, you will first need the `PowerSystem` composite type that has been created with the `acModel`.
+To performe the AC power flow analysis, you will first need the `PowerSystem` composite type that has been created with the `acModel`.
 Then, you can create the `Model` composite type using one of the following functions:
 * [`newtonRaphson`](@ref newtonRaphson)
 * [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX)
 * [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB)